elenderg/PAL-1000/instruções de compilação.md

 `Say no.`

-74. Possessives come in two forms: with and without an "s" on the end.
-An example of the former is "Mary's house"; and example of the latter is "Jesus' Kingdom".
-This is the "move a rider" routine that deals with both of them:
+74. Possessives come in two forms: with and without an "_s_" on the end.
+An example of the former is "_Mary's house"; and example of the latter is "_Jesus' Kingdom".
+This is the "_move a rider_" routine that deals with both of them:

 `To move a rider (code rules - possessive):`
 `Bump the rider.`
 `If the rider's source is blank, exit.`
-`If the rider's source starts with "s", bump the rider.`
+`If the rider's source starts with "_s", bump the rider.`

 When this routine gets control, we're sitting on a an apostrophe, so we suck it up.
-If there's no more source, we're done, but if the next character is an "s", we suck that up too.
+If there's no more source, we're done, but if the next character is an "_s", we suck that up too.

 Simple enough, but we need the 3 deciders below, as well, to peek ahead in the source so we know when to use the above routine: